Building franchises

 Example job

 A franchise branch submits photos and site notes for a repair.
-Inoscope applies shared rate rules, highlights assumptions, creates a priced record and routes any exceptions to the right reviewer.
+Inoscope applies shared rate rules, highlights assumptions, creates a priced draft and routes any exceptions to the right reviewer.
 Head office keeps visibility over approved pricing history across branches.

 Common objections